Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ProcessorTypes.md

 ---
 # Processor types

-Below you will find predefined processors, furthermore it's possible to create custom Processors.
-For more information on when to use which type of processor please refer to [Using Processors](UsingProcessors.md).
+Below are predefined processors.
+You can also create custom Processors.
+For guidance on when to use each type, refer to [Using Processors](UsingProcessors.md).

 * [Predefined Processors](#predefined-processors)
     * [Clamp](#clamp)